What Is Vishing?

 - Don’t respond to any prompts, vocal or otherwise, when you suspect you may be engaged in a scam call.

 - If you’re at work, always hang up and then call the “source” back.
 That will tell you right away if the caller was from IT or a contractor or who they said they were.

 - Always try to verify a caller’s identity, especially in the first seconds of a new conversation.

 How Arctic Wolf Can Help

 Arctic Wolf® Managed Detection and Response.
-This solution helps organisations identify and respond to unusual behavior within their environment.
-In the case of a vishing attack, it can alert the organisation to a user maybe accessing unusual programs or installing a program into the environment — stopping the attack in its tracks.
+This solution helps organizations identify and respond to unusual behavior within their environment.
+In the case of a vishing attack, it can alert the organization to a user maybe accessing unusual programs or installing a program into the environment — stopping the attack in its tracks.